 with the need to keep day-to-day activities running.
 Quite often these important people are unaware of what the change is expected to deliver.

 Here are four examples of how any project, large or small, can benefit from professional communications.

-2. Managing the project’s people - there will normally be a project board, a decision-making team, an operational team and any number of task specific groups too.
+2. Managing the project’s people - there will normally be a project board, a decision-making team, an operational team.
+Any number of task specific groups are probably involved too.
 Making sure everyone is delivering their part is a major undertaking.
 The structures and language of the project management world aren’t always ideally suited to engagement and motivation.
 Effective communication can translate high-level project objectives and make sure that they are properly understood and measured.

 3. Mitigating risk – understanding risks and proactively managing them is an essential part of any project.
 Where these risks involve the choices people might make, communications can effectively address concerns and promote positive responses that support project goals.

 4. Promoting – gaining support throughout the process can be pivotal for success.
 Executive Board reports need to reassure project sponsors that the objectives are understood and being met.
 The people who will deliver and be affected by change need to be engaged and rewarded.
 The whole project can be enhanced with effective communications advice and support.
 Once a project is complete it’s equally important to make sure that results are properly measured and publicised to demonstrate success.